skostousov/Interior-Ocean-Properties-Inference/README.md

 ## 27/05/2025

 1. ~~Integrate different dataset types~~ and try daily evaluation (even for 12 days or so)
-2. Try EBAM-CNN
-3. Improve performance of DA-CNN
-4. Set up remote computer for training and evaluationgit s
+2. ~~Set up remote computer for training and evaluation~~

 #### Log:
 - Fixed problems with ssh
 - Reorganized whole filepath/config system to make it easier to train and eval models
-- Set up remote devide. will try training normal UNet on large device
+- Set up remote devide. training normal UNet on large via ssh on remote device
+- created script to transfer results via ssh

+## 28/05/2025

+1. Try EBAM-CNN
+2. Improve performance of DA-CNN